Table of Contents

 If you like playing games with your friends or family on the weekend, there is all the more reason to connect your laptop to a Smart TV now, since playing local multiplayer or co-op with your buddies is so much better with on a wider screen.

 One of the most popular brands of Smart TVs is Vizio and for several reasons.
-In this article, we will discuss why you should, if you haven’t already, get a Vizio TV and how you can connect it wirelessly to a laptop/PC.
+In this article, we will discuss why you should get a Vizio TV and how you can connect it wirelessly to a laptop/PC.

 5 Ways To Connect a Laptop To Vizio Smart TV Wirelessly